jameschen108/mlb-pitch-framing-analysis/README.md

 ## Tech stack

 Python 3.12 · polars · pandas · pybaseball · pyGAM · statsmodels · numpyro/JAX · scikit-learn · matplotlib · uv

+## License

+[MIT](LICENSE).
+Statcast data is retrieved from Baseball Savant and is subject to MLB's terms; none of it is redistributed here.